 The State pension is a regular income the government provides to eligible individuals once they reach the State Pension age, which is not the same as the retirement age.
 The State Pension age is the minimum age at which you can claim your State Pension, depending on your birth year.
 The State Pension age for anyone born after 5 April 1960 will be 68 by 2039.

 How does the State Pension work?
 The income benefits pensioners receive as State Pension comes from a large government pot that workers pay into during their working years through National Insurance contributions.
 In a nutshell, the amount you’re entitled to depend on your National Insurance record.
-You need at least ten years’ National Insurance contributions or credits to claim any State Pension.
+You need at least ten years of national Insurance contributions or credits to claim any State Pension.
 The full benefits of a State Pension are currently £185.15 per week.
-To receive the full State Pension amount, you must have at least 35 years of National Insurance contributions.
+You must have at least 35 years of National Insurance contributions to receive the full State Pension amount.
 Avoid gaps in your National Insurance record to protect your benefits.

 You can already tell that you can’t live comfortably in retirement on the State Pension alone.
 It’s an essential source of income for most Brit pensioners, but only as a supplement to their workplace and personal pensions.